Xilinx-CNS/kubernetes-onload/README.md

 * Reloading of the kernel modules `onload` (and optionally `sfc`) will occur on first deployment and under certain reconfigurations.
-When using AMD Solarflare interfaces for Kubernetes control plane traffic, ensure node network interface configuration and workloads are prepared and regain correct configuration and connectivity after reload.
+When using AMD Solarflare interfaces for Kubernetes control plane traffic, ensure node network interface configuration and workloads will regain correct configuration and cluster connectivity after reload.

 * Interface names may change when switching from an in-tree to out-of-tree `sfc` kernel module.
 This is due to [changes in default interface names](https://support.xilinx.com/s/article/000034471) between versions 4 and 5.